 TAM Ireland commissions contractors to provide research services, including the production of audience viewing figures, on its behalf.
 The audience measurement contract is held by Nielsen.
 Nielsen Television Audience Measurement have been providing the ratings measurement service in Ireland since 1996.
-Their current measurement contract runs from 1st September 2017 until 31st August 2019.
-TAM Ireland adheres to the highest research standards and the rigor with which it undertakes its task provides a gold standard for TV viewing measurement.
+TAM Ireland adheres to the highest research standards and the rigour with which it undertakes its task provides a gold standard for TV viewing measurement.
 Unlike some other media TAM Ireland, on behalf of the TV industry, measures both duration of viewing and reach and has a number of metrics associated with these.
 To read more about those metrics click here.
 Below are some videos that explain how the TV Measurement system works.

 The system works via a combination of in-home monitoring of TV set use via electronic meters, together with an Establishment Survey (ES) to ensure that the homes being monitored are representative of Irish TV viewing as a whole.